foambubble/foam/readme.md

 I've been using [Roam Research](https://roamresearch.com/) for a while, and I've been impressed by its ability to improve the quality and productivity of my thinking.

 However, Roam comes with a few downsides:

 - You don't own your own data (unless you keep backups).
 - Roam is an early-stage startup, and I don't want to build my knowledge-gathering practices on something that may not be around in a few years.
-- You're locked to paying $15/month for a tool that you're ideally using [for the rest of your life](https://zettelkasten.de/posts/how-many-zettelkasten/).
+- You're locked to paying \$15/month for a tool that you're ideally using [for the rest of your life](https://zettelkasten.de/posts/how-many-zettelkasten/).
 - As slick as it is, it can't compete with the customisability of VS Code.
 - As of June 2020, the app is still slow, buggy and sometimes loses information when editing offline.

 I built, and want to continue developing, **Foam** because I wanted to manage my personal knowledge repository using tools I feel the most comfortable with, while keeping the ownership of my own data.

-**Foam** implements many ([but not all](roam_comparison.md)) of Roam's features inside VS Code, providing access to:
+**Foam** implements many of Roam's features inside VS Code, providing access to:

 - Full power of VS Code, such as
   - Powerful keyboard navigation (or even [vim mode](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim))